ZviBaratz/phd/_sources/chapters/labbing/results.md

 (labbing:results:apps:django-analyses:analysis)=
 #### Analysis Integration

 Analysis interfaces (i.e. Python classes or functions used to initialize the execution of an analysis) are registered with a particular analysis version, which represents it in the database and holds references to the appropriate input and output specifications.
 When an analysis version is executed, a new run instance is created to combine the information about the analysis version with the provided inputs and eventually outputs (or traceback information, if an exception was raised).
+If the same analysis version with the same input configuration is required again, the existing run instance is returned.

 Node instances are used as execution templates and provide a constant reference to runs of a specific analysis version with a particular configuration.
 Controlled execution of analyses with {{Celery}} is handled by providing nodes with input data and returning the created (or existing) run instances.